siegblink/siegblink/README.md

 ✅ I’m a JavaScript Developer.

-✅ Nowadays, I'm working on Web3 projects, specifically, Dapp or DeFi web applications.
+✅ Nowadays, I'm working on Web3 projects, and projects that make use of AI technologies.

+✅ At present, I'm learning how to build AI-powered projects using the LangChain framework.

 ✅ Most of the time, I'm interested on frontend frameworks like Next.js, Remix, and Svelte, building apps using Rust.